vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 The model has been fine-tuned using the MS Marco passage training set and is a binary classifier which classifies if a query,document pair is relevant or not.

 The cross-encoder model is also based on a 6-layer MiniLM model with only 22.7M parameters, same as the transformer models previously introduced in this blog series.
 As with the other two transformer models we introduced in previous posts in this series, we integrate this model in Vespa using [ONNX](https://onnx.ai/) format.
-We demonstrate how to export the model(s) from PyTorch/Transformers to ONNX format in this [notebook](https://colab.research.google.com/github/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/python/model-exporting.ipynb).
 The model is hosted on the [Huggingface](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2) model hub.

 We use a quantized version where the original *float* weights have been quantized to *int8* representation to speed up inference on cpu.